Kurt Anderson (American football): High school

 Anderson attended Glenbrook South High School in Glenview, Illinois.
 He was a 1996 Parade All-American linebacker.
-He earned a full scholarship to The University of Michigan.
+He earned a full scholarship to University of Michigan.

 College career

 Anderson was a two-year letterman on the offensive line (2000–2001) for the Wolverines and was the starting center.
 He received the Hugh R. Rader Jr. Memorial Award as the team's top offensive lineman and was selected All-Big Ten Conference by the conference coaches following the 2001 season.
 He was a member of the 1997 Michigan Wolverines football team that won the 1998 Rose Bowl, as well as a share of the 1997 national championship.
 He also played in the 1999 Citrus Bowl, the 2000 Orange Bowl, the 2001 Florida Citrus Bowl, and the 2002 Florida Citrus Bowls.
 He signed as an undrafted free agent with the Arizona Cardinals of the National Football League in 2002.